Pyan Gaun

-Pyan Gaun, or Pyangaun, is a settlement that is a part of the Chapagaun village development committee in the Lalitpur district of Nepal.
-It is 14 km south of Kathmandu.
-The settlement is known for its excellence in crafting bamboo, particularly in making buckets used for measurement.
+Pyan Gaun, also spelled as Pyangaun, is a settlement that is part of the Chapagaun village development committee in the Lalitpur district of Nepal.
+It is located 14 km south of Kathmandu.
+The settlement is renowned for its exceptional craftsmanship in bamboo, particularly in the production of buckets used for measurement.

 Etymology

 Referred to as Sitapur in ancient times, Pyangaun is a centuries-old crafting village.
-The settlement's name comes from its unique production of bamboo buckets, known as pyang in Nepali.
+The settlement's name comes from its distinctive production of bamboo buckets, known as pyang in Nepali.
 These buckets became regional standard measurements in units called Maana and Pathi.
 In the past, the village held a monopoly on these buckets in the Kathmandu valley.

 Legend

-The original inhabitants are believed to be the children of Yatsya Malla from Bhaktapur (not to be confused with King Yakshya Malla of Kathmandu Valley).
-When the son went to the king for his and his mother's right, the king advised them to work and gave them a place to stay.
-The son worked on bamboo crafting, especially measuring instruments for grains.
-It became his profession and he searched for raw bamboo around the palace.
+The original inhabitants are believed to be the descendants of Yatsya Malla from Bhaktapur (not to be confused with King Yakshya Malla of the Kathmandu Valley).
+When the son went to the king to claim his and his mother's rights, the king advised them to work and provided them with a place to stay.
+The son focused on bamboo crafting, particularly in making measuring instruments for grains.
+This craft became his profession, and he searched for raw bamboo around the palace.